kyoungok02/few_shot_baseline/README.md

 ## Installation
 ### Environmetal setting
-환경 세팅은 Anaconda를 사용하여 세팅
+Set the environment using conda yaml file.
 <code> conda env create --file conda/few_shot.yaml </code>
-conda 환경 activate
+Activate conda enviroment .
-<code> source activate few_shot </code>
+<code> conda activate few_shot </code>.

 ### Dataset Download
+Before running the code, it may be necessary to download the required datasets.
 The few shot datasets come from the link https://lyy.mpi-inf.mpg.de/mtl/download/.
+The dataset is loaded into the ```./data``` folder.